eastmallingresearch/Metabarcoding_pipeline/Common workflow.md

 ```
 ### Ambiguous data
 Ambiguous data should not be used for OTU clustering/denoising, but it can be counted in the OTU tables.
-Requires converting to FASTA with approprite labels
+Would require converting to FASTA with approprite labels

 ### [16S workflow](../master/16S%20%20workflow.md)
 ### [ITS workflow](../master//ITS%20workflow.md)